 Yes, creepy!
-Of course, after a split second, I realized that I was looking at a statue, and not some random bald guy clad only in tight whities, stalking unsuspecting nature lovers in sub-40 degree weather.
+Of course, after a split second, I realized that I was looking at a statue, and not some random bald guy clad only in tighty whities, stalking unsuspecting nature lovers in sub-40 degree weather.
 As it turns out, I had come upon Tony Matelli’s Sleepwalker (2014), part of the Wanderlust series of public art installations along the west side’s elevated High Line Park.
 Very fun!

 And based on what I observed in the five or so minutes I was hanging out, the number of degrading selfies that this poor sculpture is likely subject to on a daily basis is certainly limitless.
 Oy.